podium-lib/podium-lib.github.io/docs/api/layout.md

 ##### pathname

-The Pathname to where the layout is mounted into the HTTP server.
+The Pathname to where the layout is mounted in an HTTP server.
 It is important that this value matches the entry point of the route where content is served in the HTTP server since this value is used to mount the proxy and inform podlets (through the Podium context) where they are mounted and where the proxy is mounted.